European shares hit Q4 high as banks advance further

 Miners were also in demand as their shares tracked metals prices, which rallied on signs that global manufacturing activity will return to a firmer footing next year.

-Their gains helped the pan-European STOXX 600 to end up 0.9 percent, at its highest since end-September.
+The STOXX Europe Basic Resources index was up 1.8 percent after reaching its highest level since the middle of 2015, helping the pan-European STOXX 600 to trade 0.8 percent higher by 0926 GMT after hitting a 2-1/2-month high earlier in the session.

-In a broader market rally, several other regional share indexes attained new peaks.
-Germany's DAX rose to a one-year high while France's CAC hit its loftiest level in 11 months.
-Italy's FTSE MIB index rose to its highest point in more than 6 months.
+In a broader market rally, several other regional share indexes climbed to new peaks.

+Germany's DAX was up 1.4 percent after a one-year high, while France's CAC traded 1 percent higher after setting its highest level in 11 months.
+Italy's FTSE MIB index was last up 1.1 percent after setting a 6-month peak.
-According to a Reuters poll, European shares are expected to rise steadily in 2017, but analysts are cautious about possible shocks after a series of unexpected political upsets raised volatility this year.

-Healthcare stocks fell 1 percent after U.S. President-elect Donald Trump said he would "bring down drug prices."

-Elsewhere, Dutch mail carrier PostNL slumped 13 percent, the biggest decliner in the STOXX Europ 600 index, after it rejected the latest takeover offer from Belgium's Bpost , citing political concerns.
-(Editing by Mark Heinrich)
+Elsewhere, Dutch mail carrier PostNL slumped more than 9 percent, the biggest decliner in the STOXX Europ 600 index, after it rejected the latest takeover offer from Belgium's Bpost, citing political concerns.
+(Editing by Gareth Jones)

 * Indexes up: Dow 0.22 pct, S&P 0.34 pct, Nasdaq 0.64 pct (Adds details, comments, updates prices)